telliott99/MyJava/intro.rst

 An installer for Java is available from Oracle.
 At least on OS X, it is required that you install it system-wide, accessible to all users.

 Extensive problems with security (and slow patches) suggest you make sure when you're done that the Java plug-in is not activated in your browser.
-Checking the version from the command line, I have
+Checking the compiler version from the command line, I have

 .. sourcecode:: bash